OpenRailAssociation/osrd-website/content/docs/guides/contribute/contribute-code/share-changes.en.md

 3. **If you believe somebody forgot to review / merge your change, please speak out, multiple times if needs be.**

 {{% include "../review-process.en.md" %}}

+[^1]: if you are not convinced, look for "Stacked Diff" on the web for more literature on the topic, like [Stacked Diffs vs. Trunk Based Development](https://medium.com/@alexanderjukes/stacked-diffs-vs-trunk-based-development-f15c6c601f4b)

 *[Finally continue towards tests ‣]({{< ref "tests">}})*